From picking the best perks to securing the right credit limit, here’s everything you need to know on how to use credit cards in retirement.

 There are quite a few good cash back credit cards on the market, so it might be hard to choose just one.

-A standout among cash back cards, the Wells Fargo Active Cash® Card will earn you unlimited 2% cash back rewards on all of your purchases.
+A standout among cash back cards, the Wells Fargo Active Cash® Card will earn you unlimited 2% cash rewards on your purchases.
 You’ll also get a $200 cash rewards bonus if you spend $1,000 in the first three months.
-You won’t pay an annual fee or and you’ll also get 15 months of 0% APR on purchases (and balance transfers), after which your rate will be 15.74%, 20.74% or 25.74% variable.
+You won’t pay an annual fee or and you’ll also get 15 months from account opening of 0% intro APR on purchases (and qualifying balance transfers), after which your rate will be 19.24%, 24.24% or 29.24% variable.

 Another winner is the Capital One SavorOne Cash Rewards Credit Card, particularly if you want to dine out or kick up your heels.
-You’ll earn 8% cash back on Capital One Entertainment purchases and tickets at Vivid Seats, plus unlimited 3% cash back on dining, entertainment, popular streaming services and at grocery stores (excluding superstores like Walmart and Target).
+You’ll earn 8% cash back on Capital One Entertainment purchases, plus unlimited 3% cash back on dining, entertainment, popular streaming services and at grocery stores (excluding superstores like Walmart and Target).
 You’ll earn 1% cash back on everything else.

 If you want points for gas

 At home, Gagnon reaches for the Costco Anywhere Visa® Card by Citi because it gives 4% percent cash back on eligible gas and EV charging purchases for the first $7,000 per year (then 1%), 3% on travel and restaurants and 2% on Costco purchases.
 It doesn’t come with an annual fee or charge foreign transaction fees but cardholders must have a Costco membership, which starts at $60 per year.